Code-Institute-Submissions/P4-Sports-Expert/README.md

 ### **Epics**

-Epics were broken down into 9 EPIC Milestones(including backlog) which include 37 user stories in total.
+Epics were broken down into 9 EPIC Milestones(including backlog) which includes 37 user stories in total.
 Each Milestone was given acceptance criteria and the milestone was closed when all the criteria had been met / all user stories were completed.
 User stories were given tasks, and when each task and the given user stories were completed a comment was left with the commit number underneath the user story.
 When all tasks were complete the user story was closed.

 #### **EPIC: Django Installation and app setup [#Milestone 1](https://github.com/seanj06/P4-Sports-Expert/milestone/1?closed=1)**

-This Epic had 3 acceptance criterias
+This Epic had 3 acceptance criteria

-- Acceptance criteria 1: Django insalled to gitpod workspace and new project created
+- Acceptance criteria 1: Django installed to gitpod workspace and a new project created

-- Acceptance criteria 2: Install postresql database
+- Acceptance criteria 2: Install PostgreSQL database

-- Acceptance criteria 3: Create new app inside project
+- Acceptance criteria 3: Create a new app inside project

-This was the first milestone to be completed as it was needed to install django and the database.
+This was the first milestone to be completed as it was needed to install Django and the database.

 #### **EPIC: First Heroku Deployment [#Milestone 2](https://github.com/seanj06/P4-Sports-Expert/milestone/2?closed=1)**

-This Epic included 2 user stories which included installing cloudinary and the setting up the correct env.py variables to successfully deploy the prpject on heroku for the first time.
+This Epic included 2 user stories which included installing cloudinary and setting up the correct env.py variables to successfully deploy the project on heroku for the first time.

 #### **EPIC: Home page creation [#Milestone 3](https://github.com/seanj06/P4-Sports-Expert/milestone/8)**

-This Epic had 4 acceptance criterias
+This Epic had 4 acceptance criteria

 - Acceptance criteria 1: Users are brought to homepage when first entering the site